Last Updated on August 24, 2023 by Carla Jonas

 This is especially true during the holiday shopping season.
 With holiday sales starting in mid-October and lasting through late December, smart shopping is even easier to do.
 According to a recent Deloitte study, discounts and promotions are at the top of the smart shopping list.

 But even with all the discounts, promotions and tools out there, consumers are still paying considerable markups.
-This year, you owe it to yourself to shop smarter by never paying the retail price – whether your shopping for gifts for grandma or a unique engagement ring.
+This year, you owe it to yourself to shop smarter by never paying the retail price – whether your shopping for gifts for grandma, a bridesmaid proposal or a unique engagement ring.

 First things first.
 A markup is the amount a retailer charges above the wholesale price (the amount the retailer paid).
 A markup is how retailers make money.
 Sometimes the markup is determined by the retailer, but it may also be decided by the manufacturer or brand.